-Boosted by Creighton’s undergraduate research opportunities, Eric Nguyen intends to pursue medical school after graduation.
+As a Creighton graduate who was inspired by undergraduate research opportunities, Eric Nguyen is now pursuing medical school.
 Working alongside expert faculty-mentors, Bluejays are making discoveries that impact our world locally and beyond.

 Q. Where are you from?

 A. My peers and I researched the prevalence of the parasitic horsehair worm.
 We collected snails and then looked at them under the microscope to see if we find the cyst of the horsehair worm.
 We believe the horsehair worm is a main factor in the food chain of the water system.
 So, if the horsehair worm is not present, or if the hosts of the horsehair worm are not present, then there may be something wrong with that specific ecological system.

 Q. So how was your research experience been?

 A. It was really great.
 I came into this research project after watching some movies about the horsehair worm.
 This project was my first research experience at Creighton, and it helped me develop my research skills.